-The foundation of your home is the arguably the most important part of your house.
+The foundation of your home is arguably the most important part of your house.
 It is often the base from which you build your life.
-On this foundation you have created a home, shared memories, or are about to when you look into purchasing a house.
+On this foundation, you have created a home, shared memories, or are about to when you look into purchasing a house.
 Drought is a factor that can impact your home’s foundation, and not in a good way.
 As the soil around the house underground begins to dry out, it causes the earth to shift and can result in damages requiring costly foundation repair.

 How can you tell if your foundation is not 100% anymore?
 Here are 6 signs that can indicate a problem: